navyej/Nav-Cam-Dumper/README.md

 >cd Nav-Cam-Dumper

->chmod +x NavCamDumper.sh ngrok
+>chmod +x NavCamDumper.sh

 >bash NavCamDumper.sh

-*Then make your hotspot on and choose ngrok because serveo is down..
-BINGO🔥* _Happy Hacking_
+*Then make your hotspot on and choose ngrok because serveo is down..*
 *From the admin*